laphets/ZJUintl-sdk/README.md

 ```

 ### getBBCertainGrade
-Get a detail grade list for a certain course from *BlackBoard*
+Get a detail grade list for a certain course from *BlackBoard*.
 `courseid` is what you get from the `getBBGradeList` method.

 Example:
 ```js
 ZJUintl.getBBCertainGrade({ username: '3170111705', password: 'Corresponding password here', courseid: '_2823_1' }).then(res => {